 Workplace (the where)

-A positive People Strategy incorporates the Deloitte Future of Work Model approach and supplies the plans required to support the strategic criteria and intent of the corporate operating model.
+A positive people strategy incorporates the Deloitte Future of Work Model approach and supplies the plans required to support the corporate operating model’s strategic criteria and intent.
 The strategy addresses how the company will set-up or invigorate the employee universe with a workforce recognized as:

 - Fluid: Complete work activities in the office or remotely – any place at any time.